-A Nebraska landlord may not increase rent during the term of the lease.
-A landlord may increase rent on an “at-will” tenant so long as the appropriate notice is provided (Nebraska Landlord/Tenant Handbook).
+A Nebraska landlord may not increase rent during the term of the lease, unless otherwise stated in the lease agreement.
+A landlord may increase rent on an “at-will” tenant so long as the appropriate notice is provided.
+(Nebraska Landlord/Tenant Handbook).

 Nebraska law makes it illegal for a landlord to increase rent in retaliation for a tenant complaining to a government agency about code violations or for becoming a member of a tenant’s group (NRS 76-1439).

-It is also illegal for a Nebraska landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act it is also illegal for a Nebraska landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant

-Nebraska does not legislate the amount rent may be increased
+Nebraska does not have state statutes the amount rent may be increased.

 Nebraska does not legislate the frequency with which rent may be increased.

-A Nebraska landlord may charge a late fees up to $5 for a late monthly rental payment.
-(NRS 69-2110).
+A Nebraska landlord may charge a late fee up to $5 for a late monthly rental payment.
+(NRS 69-2110)